edougher/ruby-oo-self-person-lab/README.md

 6. Finally, the `start_conversation` method should accept two arguments, the person to start a conversation with and the topic of conversation.

-  - If the topic is politics, both people get sadder and the method returns "blah blah partisan blah lobbyist".
+  - If the topic is politics, both people get sadder and the method returns  .
   - If the topic is weather, both people get a little happier and the method returns "blah blah sun blah rain".
   - If the topic is not politics or weather, their happiness points don't change and the method returns "blah blah blah blah blah".